teodoraruvceski/awsKinesisEventHandler/README.md

 a.
 Set up a MongoDB database and establish a connection from the application.
 b.
 Create a MongoDB schema for the `UserLimit` model.
 c.
-Switch repository to use different interface imlementation(to use MongoDB operations instead of in-memory storage).
+Switch repository pattern classes to use different interface implementation(to use MongoDB operations instead of in-memory storage).
 d.
 Implement pagination and sorting in the repository for efficient data retrieval.
 e.
 Create new API endpoints for fetching user limits for front-end display.
 f.
 Implement caching mechanisms to optimize frequent read operations.